apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Volumes indicates the list of volumes of targeted application that should
+<p>Specifies the list of volumes of targeted application that should be mounted
-be mounted on the backup job.</p>
+on the backup workload.</p>
 </td>
 </tr>
 <tr>